grdddj/done-for-today/plan.md

 # Tomorrow

 Manufacturing tests:
-- beeper for signalization - integrate it with result, so they will see
-- setup frontend buttons with actions - operating PINs / IO ... checkboxes with update button
+- remove the duplication of limits/ulimits in test config ... set ENV variables ... or do the whole OK/NOK logic in script
+- fix invalid PIN turning on logic --- test on device
 - oscilloscope calibration after each startup ... scope_manual_setting.py
-- remove the duplication of limits/ulimits in test config ... set ENV variables
 - make the close button always visible in logs popup
 - make sure user input can never be cancelled
 - fix "Step XX" text in logs